 When it comes to scheduled content, there is more on Twitter than any other social media platform.
 With so many scheduling tools, it’s easy to set up your Twitter to run on autopilot and then forget about it.
 Here are our favorite scheduling programs.

-Edgar is the Twitter scheduling tool we use here at Teachable.
+Edgar is a Twitter scheduling tool.
 It helps keep your content evergreen so you don’t have to constantly be creating and recreating new posts.

 With that said, we are still sure to give our feed some TLC every few weeks and add fresh tweets in and remove less relevant ones, but Edgar saves us hours of time.